siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 100 Resonant Recognition.md

 that recognition is at least partly a matter of dynamic matching rather than static representation alone.

-This is important for the theory of recognition because it weakens a crude picture in which knowing would consist only in storing internal symbols.
-Recognizing may also depend on timing structure, recurrent gating, and selective amplification across scales.
+This matters for the theory of recognition because it weakens a crude picture in which knowing would consist only in storing internal symbols.
+Recognizing also depends on timing, gating, and selective amplification across scales.

-## Microtubules as Candidate Mechanism
+## Microtubules Are Resonant Cavities

-Microtubules are worth taking seriously here, but at the right rank.
+Microtubules are resonant cavities inside living cells.

 They are nearly universal internal structures of eukaryotic cells.
-Their geometry and material setting make it physically intelligible to ask whether they participate in selective electrical or electromechanical response, and therefore in resonance-like recognition at microscopic scale.
+Their geometry and material setting make it physically intelligible to treat them as sites of selective electrical or electromechanical response, and therefore as natural microscopic loci of resonance-like recognition.

-That is enough to make them a serious candidate.

-It is not enough to make them the one proven seat of cognition.
+It still does not make them the one proven seat of cognition.

 So the right statement is:

-> If microtubules matter, they matter as candidate local selectors inside a
+> If microtubules matter, they matter as resonant cavities inside a
 > much larger recognizing body.

 This also preserves the broader thesis.
 Recognition cannot depend on one